Search

 In the following, we will discuss the differences between supervision vs. unsupervised learning.
 There are fundamental characteristic differences between supervised machine learning techniques and unsupervised learning models that determine their usefulness in specific use cases.

 The biggest difference between these machine learning methods is that supervised learning requires a pre-determined and labeled training dataset, while unsupervised learning does not.
-Hence, supervised learning requires significant upfront human intervention for labelling data appropriately.
+Hence, supervised learning requires significant upfront human intervention for labeling data appropriately.

 For example, in computer vision, annotators label tens of thousands to millions of data points in images.
-And the data selection and annotation accuracy greatly impact the machine learning model performance.
+The data selection and annotation accuracy greatly impact the machine learning model performance.
 While this helps to train highly effective machine learning models, there are bias risks, and algorithms only run well under precisely defined conditions and with data that is very similar to the training data.

 Supervised learning is used for classification and regression tasks, while unsupervised learning is used for clustering and dimensionality reduction tasks.